Managing HPE Zerto Software: Setup, Protection, and Recovery

 • 4.
 Clones come up as powered off VMs with a checkpoint timestamp

-Module 18: Zerto Extended Journal Copy
+Module 18: HPE Zerto Software Extended Journal Copy

-• Extended journal copy
+• Extended Journal Copy

 • Architecture